 There.
 That's the exercise component of the Convenient Weight Loss Plan.
 Again, you can check out the sidebar under "Other Ways to Build Muscle" and "Other Cardio Exercises" if the Convenient Workout and sprinting aren't for you.

-Bonus: Click here for a quick overview of some of the basics on how to lose weight.
 This will give you "everything in a nutshell" about the weight loss process and overall health.
 It includes information that comes up quite often as you read through literature on weight loss and fitness.
 It is by no means exhaustive, but it is a good place to start if you want some quick information tips.